aswinikalyan/100daysofJS-practice/ReactHooksPractice/README.md

-### These files contain examples of hooka of react
+### These files contain examples of hooks of react
 - useState:
 - - using array
 - - using object